harsh1960/Status-Saver-Pro/README.md

-Status Saver Pro – Save WhatsApp Status Easily
+Status Saver  – Save WhatsApp Status Easily

-Status Saver Pro is a simple and powerful utility app that allows users to view and save WhatsApp statuses (images and videos) directly to their device storage.
+Status Saver  is a simple and powerful utility app that allows users to view and save WhatsApp statuses (images and videos) directly to their device storage.
-With a clean interface and fast performance, Status Saver Pro makes saving statuses quick, easy, and reliable.
+With a clean interface and fast performance, Status Saver  makes saving statuses quick, easy, and reliable.

 Key Features